caelwithcats/cross-lib/README.md

 ```shell-script
 git clone https://github.com/caelwithcats/cross-lib.git
 ```
+A newly created folder called `cross-lib` should be created

 Copy the the `cross.h` and `cross-features.h` files from the `cross_apis_r` folder into project.
 To import CrossLib into your C++ project add this line to your C++ file